 Multiple Units of Measure

 Cin7 does this very well, natively.
-Dear has recently improved its offereing to be acceptable (multiple units are handled by an autobuild-kit, but the user interface now does all the setup in one screen).
+Dear has recently improved its offering to be acceptable.

 Logistics, Warehouse Management and Integrations

 Warehouse management means mobile support for barcoded operations, bin locations.
 The ERPs do this in the normal backend: warehouse management means specific mobile friendly solutions, including offline support in case warehouse wifi coverage is not all it should be.